-The Board conducts regular scheduled meetings on a quarterly basis.
-Ad-hoc meetings are convened if requested by the Board or if warranted by circumstances deemed appropriate by the Board.
-All regular Board and Board Committee meetings are planned and scheduled well in advance, in consultation with the Directors.
-In between scheduled meetings, matters that require the Board or a Board Committee's approval are circulated to all Directors, or Board Committee members, as the case may be, for their consideration, decision and/or approval by email and/or circular written resolution.
-As provided in the Company's Constitution, Directors may participate in Board and Board Committee meetings by video-conferencing.
+- The Board conducts regular scheduled meetings on a quarterly basis. - Ad-hoc meetings are convened if requested by the Board or if warranted by circumstances deemed appropriate by the Board. - All regular Board and Board Committee meetings are planned and scheduled well in advance, in consultation with the Directors. - In between scheduled meetings, matters that require the Board or a Board Committee's approval are circulated to all Directors, or Board Committee members, as the case may be, for their consideration, decision and/or approval by email and/or circular written resolution. - As provided in the Company's Constitution, Directors may participate in Board and Board Committee meetings by video-conferencing.

-Four Board meetings were held during FY2023 to review and to approve, inter alia, the Company's and the Group's financial results for each quarter and the full year.
-The agenda for Board and Board Committee meetings are prepared in consultation with the respective Chairmen.
+Five Board meetings were held during FY2024 to review and to approve, inter alia, the Company's and the Group's financial results for each quarter and the full year.
+During FY2024, a fifth Board meeting was convened on an ad hoc basis to consider and approve an urgent transaction.
+The agenda for Board and Board Committee meetings are prepared in consultation with the respective Chairman.

-The deliberations and discussions taken at all Board and Board Committee meetings are minuted by the Company Secretary who attends the meetings.
+Minutes and Approvals - the deliberations and discussions at all Board and Board Committee meetings are minuted by the Company Secretary who attends the meetings.
 All written resolutions passed and minutes of meetings held by the various Board Committees are accessible to all Directors.

-All materials for Board and Board Committee meetings are sent to Directors at least one week prior to each meeting, allowing Directors sufficient time to prepare for the meetings and to enable meaningful discussions on questions or issues arising from their meeting preparation.
+Meeting materials - all material for Board and Board Committee meetings are sent to Directors at least one week prior to each meeting, allowing Directors sufficient time to prepare for the meetings and to enable meaningful discussions on questions or issues arising from their meeting preparation.
 The meeting materials are uploaded onto a secure online portal which can be readily accessed on tablet devices by Directors, in line with the Company's ongoing commitment to minimise paper waste and to reduce its carbon footprint.